On this page

 What factors should I consider before switching to reusable packaging?

-Is reusable packaging more expensive?
+Are reusable packaging solutions more expensive?

-Although the upfront costs are higher, switching to reusable packaging typically reduces your costs over the mid to long term.
-You can see savings because – without the need to keep purchasing single-trip packaging – the cost per journey per container eventually falls below the level of the expendable packaging unit cost.
+Although the upfront costs are higher, switching to reusable packaging typically reduces your costs over the mid-to-long term.
+You can see savings because—without the need to keep purchasing single-trip packaging—the cost per journey per container eventually falls below the level of the expendable packaging unit cost.

 Are there times when reusable packaging isn't suitable or applicable?

-Reusable packaging experts
+Reusable packaging manufacturers

 Reusable packaging options include Correx® products and moulded plastic totes, reusable containers, picking bins, dunnage including foam inserts and divider sets, and much more.